by Catherine Pratt

-Now, that you have a pretty good idea that you are dealing with the extreme negative personality of a blamer, you also now know that he’ll never back down and admit that he was wrong.
+Now that you have a pretty good idea that you are dealing with the extreme negative personality of a blamer, you also now know he’ll never back down and admit he was wrong.
 It’s just not going to happen.
 So, if you’re hoping for an apology, it’s not worth expending your energy for it.

 Your goal should now be to extract yourself from this negative person as soon as possible.
 This person will sap your energy as he'll continue to hurl one untrue accusation after another at you.
 So, if you respond, you’ll just end up feeling more and more drained.
 He wants you to get angry and lose your temper so you look bad and he can look like an innocent victim.
 Again, don’t fall for this trap.

 The one other manipulation technique he's using is he's hoping that you automatically respond like you might have when you were a kid.
 Remember when you got in trouble as a kid and you were made to feel really bad about upsetting someone else?
 Weren't you told to forget about your needs and apologize to the other person for making him upset?
 So, in this case, he may be hoping that you instantly react by apologizing to him and dropping the whole issue.
 He knows you don't like conflict and will find it difficult to handle.

 The key though is that he's desperately trying to change the topic of conversation away from his original wrongdoing.
 He's going to use any number of different techniques in order to achieve this goal.